 - 1. Assess (Look at the assessment table in Part 1 of report) - a.
-Meets Expectations: - All courses should be listed along with data, even if there was no assessment (i.e., include 0%).
-Look for courses outside discipline (not all programs will have those, so refer to required courses for the program in the catalog).
+Meets Expectations: - i.
+All courses should be listed along with data, even if there was no assessment (i.e., include 0%).
+Look for courses outside discipline (not all programs will have those, so refer to required courses for the program in the catalog). - If required gen ed courses are not listed, but all required courses within the department are listed, the table still meets expectations, but please leave feedback asking them to include data for required gen ed courses next year. - ii.
 Feedback: If all zeroes, maybe suggest more frequent assessment, even if there is only 1 SLO.
-Positive feedback is OK (i.e., having data for all courses in a program).

-- b.
-Doesn't Meet Expectations:

-- Courses listed but no numbers, data not directly entered in report (i.e., if sent as attachment or note to refer to eLumen).
+Positive feedback is OK (i.e., having data for all courses in a program). - b.
+Doesn't Meet Expectations: - Courses listed but no numbers, data not directly entered in report (i.e., if sent as attachment or note to refer to eLumen).
 Feedback: Might suggest that SLO data needs to be entered so it will appear on the Program Review Assessment Report.

-- 2. Plan (Part 2 of report)
+2. Plan (Part 2 of report)

 - a.
-Meets Expectations:
+Meets Expectations: - i.
 Detail must be provided about both the assessment tool and when assessment is to occur.
 Other things to look for: discussion of how courses fit within the program (only core courses-keep courses within the program).
-If courses outside program are not listed, it still meets.

-b.
-Doesn't Meet Expectations:
+If courses outside program are not listed, it still meets. - b.
+Doesn't Meet Expectations: - i.

-i.
 Did not describe assessment tool(s) or when assessments occur.